 17 'And it shall come to pass in the last days,' says God, 'I will pour out of my Spirit upon all flesh, and your sons and your daughters shall prophesy, your young men shall see visions, and your old men shall dream dreams.

-18 And on my servants and on my hand-maidens I will, in those days, pour out of my Spirit, and they shall prophesy.
+18 And on my men-servants and on my women-servants I will, in those days, pour out of my Spirit, and they shall prophesy.

 19 And I will show wonders in heaven above and signs on the earth beneath: blood, fire, and vapor of smoke.